Dalian iron ore hits 16-month high on property hopes, supply concerns

-BEIJING, Nov 9 (Reuters) - Iron ore extended gains for a second straight session on Thursday, as hopes of further support for China's troubled property sector and concerns over temporary supply disruption outweighed disappointing economic data.
+BEIJING, Nov 9 (Reuters) - Iron ore extended gains for a second straight session on Thursday, as hopes of further support for China's troubled property sector and expectation of temporary supply disruption outweighed disappointing economic data.

-Meanwhile, the benchmark December iron ore SZZFZ3 on the Singapore Exchange was little changed at $124.75 a ton, as of 0321 GMT.
+Meanwhile, the benchmark December iron ore SZZFZ3 on the Singapore Exchange was up 0.26% at $125.05 a ton, as of 0700 GMT, the highest since April 3.

 Chinese authorities asked Ping An Insurance Group 2318.HK to take a controlling stake in embattled Country Garden2007.HK, Reuters reported on Wednesday, citing four people familiar with the plan.

-The news buoyed market sentiment and sent property stocks broadly higher, although Ping An 601318.SS denied to have been approached by the government after the report.
+The news buoyed market sentiment and sent property stocks broadly higher, although Ping An 601318.SS denied having been approached by the government after the report.

 Fear of a possible supply disruption following an accident in Vale, the world's leading iron ore supplier, provided further support to prices.

-Vale VALE3.SA said on Wednesday there was a fire on a cargo train on Carajas railway in Maranhao state.
+Vale VALE3.SA said on Wednesday there was a fire on a cargo train on Carajas railway in Maranhao state in Brazil.
 It stated that the fire was extinguished and investigation was underway, adding that the quarterly production is not expected to be impacted.

 Analysts, however, warned downside risks from possibly tighter supervision from authorities.

-(Reporting by Amy Lv and Dominique Patton in Beijing; Editing by Varun H K)
+(Reporting by Amy Lv and Dominique Patton in Beijing; Editing by Varun H K and Mrigank Dhaniwala)

 ((Amy.Lv@thomsonreuters.com;))